clincha-org/clincha/Documentation/Writeups.md

 # Writeups
 I need to sort out the documentation in the repository and write up some things that have happened.

-## Possible sections
+Possible sections could be tidbits, my little cloud,
-### Tidbits
-Bits and pieces that I've done that deserve their own writeups.
-They don't really fit in any one section.
-My little cloud
-Content that

 ## Content that still needs writing
 ### What's happened?